 2023, Volume 19, Issue 1

-Kickboxing on Theta and Beta-2 waves: unravelling the mind's secrets through QEEG analysis
+Kickboxing on Theta and Beta2 waves: unravelling the mind’s secrets through QEEG analysis

-Łukasz Rydzik1, Wojciech Wąsacz1, Tadeusz Ambroży1, Krzysztof Kasicki 2, Wojciech Ratkowski3, Marta Kopańska4
+Lukasz Rydzik1, Wojciech Wąsacz1, Tadeusz Ambroży1, Krzysztof Kasicki 2, Wojciech Ratkowski3, Marta Kopańska4

 1Institute of Sport Science, University of Physical Education in Krakow, Kraków, Poland